mermaid-js/mermaid/README.md

 graph LR
 ```

-Would declare a graph oriented from left to right.
+This declares a graph oriented from left to right.

 ![Example 4](http://www.sveido.com/mermaid/img/ex4.png)